warmcat/libwebsockets/READMEs/README.lwsws.md

  - "`unix-socket`": "1" causes the unix socket specified in the interface option to be used instead of an INET socket

+ - "`unix-socket-perms`": "user:group" allows you to control the unix permissons on the listening unix socket.
+It's always get to `0600` mode, but you can control the user and group for the socket fd at creation time.
+This allows you to use unix user and groups to control who may open the other end of the unix socket on the local system.

  - "`sts`": "1" causes lwsws to send a Strict Transport Security header with responses that informs the client he should never accept to connect to this address using http.
 This is needed to get the A+ security rating from SSL Labs for your server.

  - "`access-log`": "filepath"   sets where apache-compatible access logs will be written